Renting an Apartment in Spain as an Expat: What You Need to Know

 Before paying anything, always have a written contrato de arrendamiento.
 If it’s in Spanish, have someone review it with you.

 Avoid sending money before viewing a property, especially through Western Union or similar services.
+To avoid any sketchy situations, check out Where to Find Reliable Information in Spain.

 Short-Term vs. Long-Term